bgoonz/docs-collection/github/discussions/managing-discussions-for-your-community/managing-discussions-in-your-repository.md

 ---
 title: Managing discussions in your repository
-intro: 'You can categorize, spotlight, transfer, or delete the discussions in a repository.'
+intro: "You can categorize, spotlight, transfer, or delete the discussions in a repository."
 permissions: Repository administrators and people with write or greater access to a repository can manage discussions in the repository.
 versions:
-  fpt: '*'
+  fpt: "*"
 shortTitle: Manage discussions
 ---